kkentzo/kkentzo.github.io/_posts/2021-01-21-golang-loop-variable-gotcha.md

 ---

-This bit me **again** the other day so what better way to exorcize the resulting bug in production code the than to write a small article about it?
+This bit me **again** the other day so what better way to exorcize the resulting bug in production code than to write a small article about it?

 So, let's raise hands: who among us **has not** written code that looks somewhat like this trivial example: